ComplianceAsCode/content/docs/manual/developer/01_introduction.md

 Those areas are going to be segmented by

 - Products (RHEL, Ubuntu, …) - make it easy to develop content of a product that doesn't influence the other content or the build system.
-- Product-specific profiles (PSPs s.a.
-Firefox STIG, Ubuntu CIS, …) and respective control files - make it easy for SMEs that only want to assign rules to profiles without going into details.
+- Product-specific profiles (PSPs), e.g. Firefox STIG, Ubuntu CIS, &mldr;, and respective control files - make it easy for SMEs that only want to assign rules to profiles without going into details.
 - Shared resources
-  - Product-independent profiles (PIPs s.a.
-ANSSI, HIPAA, PCI-DSS, …) and respective control files - ensure that PIP development benefits the whole community instead of cluttering the content with “if product in [...]”.
+  - Product-independent profiles (PIPs), e.g. ANSSI, HIPAA, PCI-DSS, &mldr;, and respective control files - ensure that PIP development benefits the whole community instead of cluttering the content with “if product in [...]”.
   - Build system - decisions upon architecture of the build system impact build time, project capabilities, and can also move maintenance costs.
   - Test-related code - ensure that tests have the greatest coverage as possible, but that don't waste time and don't suffer from false positives.
   - Other - rules only loosely coupled to products, templates, CPEs etc. Same principles that apply to PIPs apply for the shared content as well.